 Service Metadata Locator Service, logical interface

-The Service Metadata Locator Service interface is divided into 2 logical parts:
+The SML Service interface is divided into 2 logical parts:

-Manage participant identifiers interface This is the interface for Service Metadata Publishers for managing the registered participant identifiers they expose.
+Manage participant identifiers interface This is the interface for SMPs for managing the registered participant identifiers they expose.

-Manage service metadata interface This is the interface for Service Metadata Publishers for managing the metadata about their metadata publishing service, e.g. binding, interface profile and key information.
+Manage service metadata interface This is the interface for SMPs for managing the metadata about their metadata publishing service, e.g. binding, interface profile and key information.

 Format of Participant Identifiers

-BUSDOX functions by means of logical addresses for the metadata of services offered by a participant, of the form:
+The Peppol Network functions by means of logical addresses for the metadata of services offered by a participant, of the forms

-http://<hash over recipientID>.<schemeID>.<SML domain>/<recipientID>/services/<documentType>
+<hash over recipientID>.<schemeID>.<SML domain>

+and after DNS resolution in the form

+https://<smpBaseUrlFromNaptrLookup>/<recipientID>/services/<documentType>

-BUSDOX is flexible regarding the use of any one of a wide range of schemes for the format of participant identifiers, represented by the schemeID.
+Peppol is flexible regarding the use of any one of a wide range of schemes for the format of participant identifiers, represented by the schemeID.
 However, when using this form of HTTP Web address, which is resolved through the DNS system, the format of the recipientID and the schemeID is constrained by the requirements of the DNS system.
-This means that both the recipientID and the schemeID must be strings which use the ASCII alphanumeric characters only and which have to start with an alphabetic character.
+This means that both the recipientID and the schemeID must be strings which use the ASCII alphanumeric characters only and which have to start with an alphanumeric character.

-BUSDOX allocates schemeIDs to conform to this requirement.
+Peppol allocates schemeIDs to conform to this requirement.
 However, there is no guarantee that the participant IDs will conform to this requirement for any given scheme (remembering that in many cases the participant ID scheme will be a pre-existing scheme with its own format rules that might violate the requirements of a DNS name).
-Therefore, a hash of the participant ID is always used, using the MD5 hash algorithm [MD5], and prefixed by "B-".
+Therefore, a hash of the lowercased participant ID is always used, using the SHA-256 hash algorithm (see [SHA256]).
+The obtained digest is Base32 encoded and any eventually trailing = characters MUST be removed.

-An example participant ID is 0010:5798000000001, for which the MD5 hash is e49b223851f6e97cbfce4f72c3402aac.
 See POLICY 7 of the [PFUOI4] for details.

+An example participant ID is 0010:5798000000001, for which the SHA-256 hash is XUKHFQABQZIKI3YKVR2FHR4SNFA3PF5VPQ6K4TONV3LMVSY5ARVQ.

 ManageBusinessIdentifier interface

-The ManageBusinessIdentifier interface allows Service Metadata Publishers to manage the information in the Service Metadata Locator Service relating to individual participant identifiers for which they hold metadata.
+The ManageBusinessIdentifier interface allows SMPs to manage the information in the SML Service relating to individual participant identifiers for which they hold metadata.

-This interface requires authentication of the Service Metadata Publisher.
-The identity of the Service Metadata Publisher derived from the authentication process identifies the Service Metadata Publisher associated with the Participant Identifier(s) which are managed via this interface.
+This interface requires authentication of the SMP.
+The identity of the SMP derived from the authentication process identifies the SMP associated with the Participant Identifier(s) which are managed via this interface.

-It is possible for a given Service Metadata Publisher to provide the metadata for all participant identifiers belonging to a particular participant identifier scheme.
-If this is the case, then it corresponds to the concept of a "wildcard" CNAME record in the DNS, along the lines:

-*.<schemeID>.<SML domain> CNAME <SMP domain>

-<SMP domain> may either be the domain name associated with the SMP, or an alias for it.

-This implies that all participant identifiers for that schemeID will have addresses that resolve to the single address of that one SMP - and that as result only one SMP can handle the metadata for all participant identifiers of that scheme.
-Wildcard records are indicated through the use of "*" as the participant identifier in the operations of the ManageBusinessIdentifier interface.

 The ManageBusinessIdentifier interface has the following operations: